 CAUTION BEFORE PROCEEDING

 The turbocharger you are replacing has failed for a specific reason.
 Before installing the new turbo, it is essential to identify and eliminate the problem that caused the previous one to fail.
-Failure to address the cause can compromise the proper functioning of the new turbocharger and cause premature failure.
+Failure to address the cause may compromise the proper functioning of the new turbocharger and cause premature failure.

 In most cases, failure does not occur spontaneously, but is the result of issues related to insufficient or contaminated lubrication, blockages in the ducts, the presence of foreign bodies, or engine system anomalies.